Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-ACI-Bursting/README.md

 kubectl apply -f deployment/demoapp-deploy.yaml
 ```
-The above command deploys 1 replica of the application and creates a service to expose it on port 80.
-The application pod will have the Azure Fileshare mounted to the /mnt/azure directory.
+The above command deploys one replica of the application and creates a service to expose it on port 80.
+The application pod will have the Azure File share mounted to the */mnt/azure* directory.

 Validate the deployment and service by running the following commands:
 ```bash